Who's it for?

 Yes, seeing a single family member can be helpful and effective, although the ideal is to have everyone involved at some point.

 No. As this is a private arrangement, no-one else needs to know.
 However it may be helpful to inform others like a doctor or a school and this would be discussed with you.

 How many sessions will we need?

-This is something that will be discussed with you and will be ongoingly assessed.
-Sometimes as few as 3 or 4 sessions can be enough and in other instances longer term arrangements are needed.
+This is something that will be discussed with you and will be ongoingly assessed and based on a case by case basis.

 Sometimes I am unable to help.

 In some cases I may need to refer you on to further services, for example I am not equiped to diagnose any medical or mental health conditions, or offer any psychological assessments.
 In these instances, I can signpost you accordingly.

 My role is to help you see ways of changing relationship patterns, to identify previously attempted solutions and to move through impasses.
 I am there to support your own discovery of new ways of doing things rather than tell you which routes to follow so that you feel empowered to apply your own solutions.